muratk5n/thirdwave/en/2023/03/the-horse-the-wheel-steppes-anthony.md

 spoken, and when.
 Generations of archaeologists and linguists have argued bitterly about the “homeland” question...

-[A British judge, Jones'] arrival in Calcutta, a mythically alien place for an Englishman of his age, was the opening move in the imposition of royal government over a vital yet irresponsible merchant’s colony.
+[A British judge, Jones' 1700s] arrival in Calcutta, a mythically alien place for an Englishman of his age, was the opening move in the imposition of royal government over a vital yet irresponsible merchant’s colony.
 Jones was to regulate both the excesses of the English merchants and the rights and duties of the Indians.
 But although the English merchants at least recognized his legal authority, the Indians obeyed an already functioning and ancient system of Hindu law, which was regularly cited in court by Hindu legal scholars, or pandits (the source of our term pundit).
 English judges could not determine if the laws the pandits cited really existed.
 Sanskrit was the ancient language of the Hindu legal texts, like Latin was for English law.
 If the two legal systems were to be integrated, one of the new Supreme Court justices had to learn Sanskrit.
 That was Jones...

 As Jones pored over Sanskrit texts his mind made comparisons not just with Persian and English but also with Latin and Greek, the mainstays